Diverging stock indexes pave uneven recovery for Japan Inc

 Fewer than 20 percent of companies on the Nikkei, by contrast, trade below a price-to-book ratio of 1.

-Fund managers also note that among the Nikkei's top gainers are companies that have expanded overseas, such as air conditioner maker Daikin (6367.T), Uniqlo clothing seller Fast Retailing (9983.T) and tire maker Bridgestone (5108.T).
+Fund managers also note that among the Nikkei's top gainers are companies that have expanded overseas, such as air conditioner maker Daikin, Uniqlo clothing seller Fast Retailing and tire maker Bridgestone.

 Shares in Daikin, which acquired Goodman Manufacturing to gain a foothold in the U.S. market in 2012, have quadrupled.